 Graduates wishing to be admitted to the Master of Business Administration programme must apply to the Registrar of the University of New South Wales by 31st August of the year preceding that for which admission is sought.
-All applicants are required to undertake the Admission Test for Graduate Study in Business, and details of this test are available from: Admission Test for Graduate Study in Business, The Educational Testing Service, Box 966, Princeton, New Jersey 08540, U.S.A.
+Additionally, all applicants are required to provide the University with their scores on the Admission Test for Graduate Study in Business which is conducted by the Educational Testing Service, Box 966, Princeton, New Jersey 08540, U.S.A.
+Applicants must contact the Educational Testing Service direct to make arrangements to undertake this test.